 Stroke is the third leading cause of death in the United States, states the Internet Stroke Center.
 More than 140,000 people die of stroke every year.

 Every year, about 795,000 people suffer from a stroke in the United States.
 About 600,000 of these are first-time attacks. the American

 Heart Association states strokes are the third-highest cause of death in Maryland.
 They account for about 5 percent of fatalities.
 About 2,300 people die every year after suffering a stroke in Maryland.

 Many more people who suffer strokes survive but experience serious health problems like difficulty walking, paralysis, blurred vision, or coordination problems.
 These conditions are often permanent.

 A stroke is caused when part of the brain loses its blood supply and stops working properly, stopping the body functioning.
 Strokes are also called is called cerebrovascular accidents, CVA, or “brain attacks.”

 There are two types of strokes, states MedicineNet:

 - An Ischemic stroke – part of the brain loses blood flow

 - A hemorrhagic stroke – bleeding takes place within the brain.

-Another form of stroke is a transient ischemic attack, TIA or a mini-stroke. the symptoms typically clear up in minutes.
+Another form of stroke is a transient ischemic attack, TIA, or a mini-stroke.
+The symptoms typically clear up in minutes.
 However, a TIA is often a sign that a more serious stroke will occur in the future.
 Half of all strokes follow a TIA in a matter of days.
-Always seek medical treatment if you or a family member suffer these symptoms.
+Always seek medical treatment if you or a family member suffer from these symptoms.